gioiadc/FRApp/README.md

 To use the **FRApp** application first download and install R and RStudio from [posit.co](https://posit.co/download/rstudio-desktop/).

-You can install the package executing the following commands from the RStudio console:
+You can install the package from the CRAN executing the following commands from the RStudio console:

 ``` r
 install.packages("FRApp")